VueFileManager/vuefilemanager/README.md

 Just log in to your stripe dashboard, and you will find taxes under `Dashboard / Products / Tax Rates`.

-# Technical Informations
-## For Developers
+# Developers
-Installation process on your localhost is the same.
-But, there are some good hints.
+## Running development environment on your localhost

 When you download repository from GitHub, you have to rename your `.env.example` file to `.env`.
-Then run this command in your terminal to install vendors:
+Then run command below in your terminal to install vendors.
+Composer is required.
 ```
 composer install
 ```

-After successfully installation with setup wizard, you have to set your `APP_ENV` to local mode, in default, it's in production mode.
+Set your `APP_ENV` to local mode, in default, it's in production mode.
 ```
 APP_ENV=local
 ```